MRAlirad/practice-nextjs/Note.md

 We use ORM to work with our databases. so an ORM is like a tool that sits between our application and a database.

 We use this ORM to send queries to our database and get data back or use it to create, update or delete data.

+## Definig Models

+models are entities of out application domain.